Douglas City Founded

 Chief Kowee of the Auk Tlingit brought ore samples to George Pilz, a mining engineer residing in Sitka in 1880.
 These samples confirmed Muir's statements of potential gold reserves in southeast Alaska ( DeArmond 1967).

-Read moreWebster, Anna
+Read moreWebster, Edward

 Anna Faulkner Scott Knutson Webster was a Charter Member of Juneau Igloo No. 6.

-She was born on January 29, 1867 at Maitland, Hants County, Nova Scotia.
+She was born on January 29, 1867, at Maitland, Hants County, Nova Scotia.
 She was the daughter of Captain Thomas Faulkner and Elizabeth McPherson Faulkner.
 She was descended from a long line of seafaring men.
 Anna immigrated to the United States in 1888 and was naturalized in 1890.

-She married her first husband, Newton Scott, on May 21, 1890 in Idaho.
-They had five daughters, Lucy born on May 23, 1980 in Idaho, twins Mabel Grace Scott and Minerva Beatrice Scott born on April 1, 1893 in Grangeville, Idaho, Ruth born in Denver, Idaho in September 1894 and Alice born on June 13, 1895 in Denver, Idaho.
-Their daughter Ruth died on March 15, 1896 Newton was killed by a falling tree while riding a horse on November 5, 1897.
-Lucy died on November 14, 1897 and Alice died on November 22, 1897.
+She married her first husband, Newton Scott, on May 21, 1890, in Idaho.
+They had five daughters: Lucy, born on May 23, 1890, in Idaho; twins Mabel Grace Scott and Minerva Beatrice Scott, born on April 1, 1893, in Grangeville, Idaho; Ruth, born in September 1894; and Alice, born on June 13, 1895.

-Anna died on August 13 of 1957 in Juneau and was buried in Evergreen Cemetery on August 16, 1957.
+Anna died on August 13, 1957, in Juneau and was buried in Evergreen Cemetery on August 16, 1957.

 Korhonen, Lydia